-It’s safe to say working digitally has many benefits, and Team Glider certainly love the flexibility remote working brings!
-After passing his recent probation, our Digital Delivery Manager, Ziyad, says it allows him to be in total sync with people, projects and systems, while shifting between projects effortlessly and all in one place.
-As part of our new Meet the Team series, Ziyad shares his journey with the business so far and his thoughts on Digital Transformation.
+Digital Delivery Manager, Ziyad, says working digitally has allowed him to be in total sync with people, projects and systems, while shifting between projects effortlessly and all in one place.
+As part of our new Meet the Team series, Ziyad shares his journey with the business so far and his thoughts on digital transformation.

 Being able to utilise and control a digital asset has forever changed, with new digital tools and systems being developed.
-One of the many key areas which Glider can create an expansion of services on, is ‘CAFM’ Computer-Aided-Facilities-Management.
-CAFM allows the asset holder/owner to be able to manage and monitor the assets future lifespan cycle – for example ‘Plant Room 1/Boiler warranty expires on 01/01/20XX’, or the External Walls will require a new weatherproof coating after five years with daily cyclical reminders and so on.
+One of the many key areas which Glider can create an expansion of services on is Computer Aided Facilities Management (CAFM).
+CAFM allows the asset holder/owner to be able to manage and monitor the assets future lifespan cycle – for example ‘Plant Room 1/Boiler warranty expires on 01/01/20XX’, or the external walls will require a new weatherproof coating after five years with daily cyclical reminders and so on.

 Digital twinning has been a recent growing trend, further enhanced by mixed/virtual reality and photogrammetry.
 This could be a future digital goal which prescribes clients needs with visualisation aids, being immersed with their digital asset in a digital environment.